-WWE ‘SummerSlam’ Results & Review: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship
+WWE ‘SummerSlam’ Results: Roman Reigns Vs. Brock Lesnar For The WWE Universal Championship

 — WWE (@WWE) August 20, 2018

-Roman Reigns would then hit Brock Lesnar with two spears, but when he attempted a third, “The Beast Incarnate” caught “The Big Dog” with a guillotine choke.
+Roman Reigns then hit Brock Lesnar with two spears, but when he attempted a third, “The Beast Incarnate” caught “The Big Dog” with a guillotine choke.
 Roman lifted Brock off of the mat and delivered an impressive spinebuster, breaking the guillotine hold.
 The crowd could be heard chanting “You both suck,” but this was the closest that they came to hijacking the match.
 Both WWE superstars got to their feet, and Lesnar delivered a series of German suplexes.

 BROOKLYN = SUPLEX CITY!
 Bad news for #RomanReigns…#UniversalTitle #SummerSlam @BrockLesnar pic.twitter.com/Z1r3PbOZCW